 2 John Barkai, What’s a Cross-Cultural Mediator to Do?
 A Low-Context Solution for a High-Context Problem, 10 CARDOZO J. CONFLICT RESOL.
 43, 68-69 (2008).

-Kiki Grossman is an Orlando family law attorney with the Winter Garden Florida law firm of Grossman & Grossman P.A.
+Kiki Grossman is a divorce attorney with the Winter Garden Florida law firm of Grossman & Grossman P.A.
 She holds a Master of Laws degree from the #1 ranked dispute resolution program in the United States, The Straus Institute at Pepperdine University School of Law.
-You can learn more about Kiki by visiting the Grossman & Grossman P.A. website
+You can learn more about Divorce Lawyer Kiki by visiting the Grossman & Grossman P.A. website